Hornbill-Docs/esp-fundamentals/esp-fundamentals/about/hornbill-integrations.md

 # Hornbill Integrations

-Hornbill offers a wide range of integrations to enhance its platform's functionality and streamline workflows.
-These integrations connect Hornbill with various third-party tools and applications, enabling users to work seamlessly across different platforms and improving overall efficiency.
+Hornbill includes a wide range of integrations to enhance our platform's functionality and streamline workflows.
+These integrations connect Hornbill with various third-party tools and applications, enabling seamless access and automation across different systems, improving overall efficiency.

 <hr>